igorskyflyer/vscode-find-again/README.md

 <br>

 <div align="center">
-  🔎 Find Again is a Visual Studio Code extension that lets you save and reuse your workspace's search queries.
-Whether you're tracking bugs, reviewing code, or running recurring tasks, you'll never lose a critical search again. ⏳
+  🔎 Find Again! is a Visual Studio Code extension that lets you save and reuse your workspace's search queries.
+Whether you're tracking bugs, reviewing code, or running recurring tasks, you'll never lose a critical search again.
+You can share search configs between projects or with other devs! ⏳
 </div>

 <br>